 Are You Making High Potential Talent Mistakes?

 Most talent management strategies involve focusing time, attention, and training on targeted high potential employees — also called HiPo’s.
-HiPo’s are a fundamental part of talent management plans to ensure a effective leadership succession and to see that you have the right critical talent in the right place at the right moment.
+HiPo’s are a fundamental part of talent management plans to ensure an effective leadership succession and to see that you have the right critical talent in the right place at the right moment.
 Smart talent leaders know to pay attention to four specific high potential talent mistakes because research on HiPo program success rates is a bit alarming.

 SHL recently reported that: